formancehq/formance-sdk-python/docs/apis/tags/AccountsApi.md

 # **list_accounts**
 <a name="list_accounts"></a>
-> bool, date, datetime, dict, float, int, list, str, none_type list_accounts(ledger)
+> AccountsCursorResponse list_accounts(ledger)

-List accounts from a ledger.
+List accounts from a ledger

 List accounts from a ledger, sorted by address in descending order.